davifeliciano/num_opt_ga/README.md

 ![Result](https://user-images.githubusercontent.com/26972046/168857024-625dab54-59b9-42e3-aebc-5289fe28e511.png)

-as expected, since the global maximum of this particular function is located at the origin.
+as expected, since the global maximum of this particular function is located at $r = 0$.